Buchanan District Library to host community discussion to conclude One Book, One Buchanan - Leader Publications

 One Buchanan’s mission is to advance Buchanan as a city that welcomes and cares for all people irrespective of race, ethnicity, religion, gender or sexual orientation, officials said.

-“It has been wonderful to work with One Buchanan on this project,” Paulette saod “They not only helped us choose the book ‘Caste, ‘they have also continued to work with us as we plan for the event next week.”
+“It has been wonderful to work with One Buchanan on this project,” Paulette said.
+“They not only helped us choose the book ‘Caste,’ they have also continued to work with us as we plan for the event next week.”

 The Sept.
-1 event is open to all community members, not just those that have participated in One Book | One Buchanan.
+1 event is open to all community members, not just those that have participated in One Book, One Buchanan.
 Sarah Gault, Community Outreach Coordinator for the Buchanan District Library, will facilitate the discussion, and be joined by a panel of community leaders.
 The panel includes Trish Robinson, superintendent of Buchanan Community Schools and One Buchanan board member, Ruth Writer, Buchanan Community Schools board member, One Buchanan board member, and retired Buchanan High School Social Studies teacher, Harvey Burnett, sergeant at the Buchanan Police Department and professor of psychology at Andrews University, Adam Burck, director of the Buchanan Area Senior Center and One Buchanan board member, Karen McGuirt, teacher at Moccasin School and trustee on the Buchanan District Library board, and Kadin Mills, Buchanan High School graduate and student at Northwestern University in Chicago.

 “We know, and hope, that the discussion will take many turns, so we ask that participants come with a listening ear and an open mind.
-Everyone is welcome, even if they have not had the chance to read the book,” said Sarah Gault, Community Outreach Coordinator.
+Everyone is welcome, even if they have not had the chance to read the book,” Gault said.

 Ebook and audio book copies of Caste are still available through the library’s digital collection.